Cathedral Church of St Saviour - Goulburn

 Royal Letters Patent issued by Queen Victoria on 14 March 1863 established the Diocese of Goulburn giving Goulburn city status and making it Australia's first inland city.

 Built around the old St Saviour's Church from 1874 to 1884, St Saviour's Cathedral is one of the finest white sandstone cathedrals in the Southern Hemisphere.
-Both the Cathedral and Hall were designed by one of Australia's most famous architects, Edmund T. Blackett.
+Both the Cathedral and Hall were designed by one of Australia's most well known architects, Edmund T. Blackett.
 The tower was built and bells installed as per the original design in 1988 as a bicentennial project.
 In 2006 the final three bells were installed, giving Goulburn the only 12 bell country peal in the Southern Hemisphere.